JayMc/scramble-text/README.md

 - redact: blocks out all characters with the same character

 ### hashmap:
-used with swap type to replace character in position
+Used with swap type to replace character in position.

 ### words:
-the words to scramble, if left empty will scramble all words.
+The words to scramble, if left empty will scramble all words.

 ### redactChar
-the character to use in redact, default is question mark.
+The character to use in redact, default is question mark.